nkoshimoto/genulens/docs/python_api.md

 The callable receives an `Event` object and returns a multiplicative likelihood.
 A return value less than or equal to zero rejects the event.

+The `Event` object uses typed attribute names such as `event.tE`, `event.lens_mass_msun`, and `event.source_distance_pc`.
+These callback attributes are separate from the `SimulationResult.columns` labels used for the NumPy result table.

 Avoid extremely narrow hard cuts unless you also understand the runtime implications.
 The sampler will keep drawing until it has enough accepted events,